‘The first law for a secret agent is to get his geography right, his means of access and exit, and assure his communications with the outside world.’

 [ SPOILERS ]

-An apt pin in the Bond map, those first day at school nerves, a quiet pride the golden boy is returning, a remembrance of less globally well trodden locales, a new talent-heavy cast, a return of a supporting family, a promising premise, a youthful beat and a job to do… BOND IS BACK!
+An apt pin in the Bond map, those first day at school nerves and tech glitches, a quiet pride the golden boy is returning, a remembrance of less globally well trodden locales, a new talent-heavy cast, a return of a supporting family, a promising premise, a youthful beat and a job to do… BOND IS BACK!

 EXT.
 THE FLEMING VILLA LAWNS.
 JAMAICA – DAY

-Nearly sixty years since a box-fresh production company first chartered a cast and crew flight to shoot Dr. No in Kingston in January 1962, EON Productions have returned to the beaches, locales, timbres and colours of Jamaica to officially launch OO7’s twenty-fifth cinematic chapter.
+Nearly sixty years since a box-fresh production company first chartered a cast and crew flight to shoot Dr. No in Kingston in January 1962, EON Productions have returned to the beaches, locales, timbres and colours of Jamaica to officially launch 007’s twenty-fifth cinematic chapter, No Time to Die.
 Whilst the Bond crew, local builders and heads of production have been investigating locations and facilities and eventually constructing sets for a few months now, it was only towards the end of April 2019 that the leading man himself flew in as the world’s press also descended upon Oracabessa for the golden launch of the silver bullet, Bond 25.

 Besides, a few cards and a straight flush or two were thrown onto the baize of this Bond launch.
 With principal photography to start immediately after the press day, it is soon revealed how Jamaica is once again to host a convalescing James – a paused Bond in a state of re-assessment and just how audiences will find cinema’s golden spy when Bond 25 launches in April 2020.